-- More stable long-term funding arrangements would bring improvements in certainty, infrastructure sustainability, transport planning and delivery efficiency. - New legislation to allow time-of-use charging, and any changes to applied in Greater Christchurch. - · New Zealand is transitioning away from fuel excise duty towards road-user charging: as this continues, there's a need to review the system to ensure suitability and identify opportunities for improvement. - The emissions trading scheme affects the travel choices made by individuals; any changes to the scheme must consider transport planning effects.
+- More stable long-term funding arrangements would bring improvements in certainty, infrastructure sustainability, transport planning and delivery efficiency. - New legislation to allow time-of-use charging, and any changes to legislation relating to toll roads, need to consider how these might be applied in Greater Christchurch. - New Zealand is transitioning away from fuel excise duty towards road-user charging: as this continues, there's a need to review the system to ensure suitability and identify opportunities for improvement. - The emissions trading scheme affects the travel choices made by individuals; any changes to the scheme must consider transport planning effects.